Algebras of invariant differential operators: Introduction

 \section{Introduction}

 Throughout the paper $\k$ will denote an algebraically closed field of zero characteristic.
 All considered rings are algebras over $\k$.

 The theory of Galois rings and orders developed in \cite{Futorny}, \cite{Futorny2} had a strong impact on the representation theory of various classes of algebras, first of all the universal enveloping algebra of $gl_n$ \cite{Ovsienko}, restricted Yangians of type $A$ and, more general, finite $W$-algebras of type $A$ \cite{Futorny4}, \cite{FMO}.
-Another class of examples of Galois are Generalized Weyl algebras of rank $1$ (\cite{Bavula}) over integral domains with infinite order automorphisms, which include in particular such algebras as the $n$-th Weyl algebra $A_n$, the quantum plane, the $q$-deformed Heisenberg algebra, quantized Weyl algebras, $U(sl_2)$ and its quantization, and the Witten�-Woronowicz algebra.
+Another class of examples of Galois rings are Generalized Weyl algebras of rank $1$ (\cite{Bavula}) over integral domains with infinite order automorphisms --- and some of their tensor products, which include in particular such algebras as the $n$-th Weyl algebra $A_n$, the quantum plane, the $q$-deformed Heisenberg algebra, quantized Weyl algebras, $U(sl_2)$ and its quantization, and the Witten-Woronowicz algebra.
 The main motivation for the development of this theory was a study of representations of infinite dimensional associative algebras via representations of its commutative subalgebras, general framework was established in \cite{DFO}.

 One of the important consequences of the Galois order structure is a finiteness and nontriviality of lifting of maximal ideals of the commutative subalgebra.
 Namely, if $U$ is a Galois order over a commutative subalgebra $\Gamma$ then for any maximal ideal $\bf m$ of $\Gamma$ there exists finitely many left maximal ideals of $U$ containing $\bf m$ (and hence finitely many isomorphism classes of irreducible $U$-modules with nonzero annihilator of $\bf m$), see \cite{Futorny2}.
 This allows to parametrize (up to some finiteness) irreducible $U$-modules with $\Gamma$-torsion by maximal ideals of $\Gamma$.